UCF coach Donnie Jones is accustomed to shepherding his basketball team through adversity.

 Jones had little time to recruit players before his first season leading the Knights, so he had to help returning players adapt from former coach Kirk Speraw’s half-court offense to Jones’ up tempo attack.
 The Knights claimed a big win over Florida, posted an undefeated record in nonconference play and played in the CollegeInsider.com tournament during the 2010-11 campaign.

-NCAA investigation.
+His second season was clouded by a variety of player suspensions and an NCAA investigation.
 The Knights still managed to upset then-defending national champions Connecticut and Memphis.
 UCF also earned a spot in the National Invitation Tournament.

 The Knights just started year three of Jones’ tenure, but the team already has hit some major hurdles.
 The NCAA hit the program with a one-year postseason ban and other significant restrictions after committing a variety of major infractions.
 Seniors Marcus Jordan, C.J.
 Reed and Josh Crittle have left the team.